unmovingcastle/log/_sources/pueo_white/ch1.md

     > "...imrpoves sensitivity by more than an order of magnitude at energies below 30 Eev."

 3. Why do we care?

+    > "neutrinos are unimpeded as they make their way across the universe, carrying information about distant sources that is not accessible otherwise"

+    In other words, studying neutrino is currently one of the few options we have to study distant objects in the universe.
+    In particular, PUEO is more capable of detecting transient astrophysical sources due to its large instantaneous aperture (ch 2.2).
 ```